-Faced with these high standards, it’s important to remember that perfection doesn’t have to be the goal.
+When faced with impossible standards, it’s important to remember that perfection isn’t necessarily the goal.
 Exercise can be performed with the desired outcome of increasing health and vitality.
-How that end is pursued is up to the individual but I prefer weights over cardiovascular exercises like running or biking.
+How that end is pursued is up to the individual, but I prefer weights over cardiovascular exercises like running or biking.
 I also believe regular lifting is superior to a cardio-only routine.

-Whereas this isn’t necessarily the kind of workout that leads to incredible gains in muscle size or bulk, it does provide tone and shape and that’s what I value.
+Whereas these aren’t the kind of exercises that lead to incredible gains in muscle size or bulk, it does provide tone and shape, and that’s what I value.
 I’m not interested in bulking up so much that muscle weight pounds my knee joints while I jog.

-I also change the order of my exercises every six weeks or so in an effort to prevent adaptation… and/ or boredom.
+I also change the order of my exercises every six weeks or so to prevent adaptation–and/ or boredom.

 photo: Cyril Saulnier